young1062/TASS/README.md

 This is a repository containing a MATLAB implementation of the TASS-SGLD algorithm from
 > Rihui Ou, Deborshee Sen, Alexander L Young, David B Dunson

-> Targeted stochastic gradient Markoc chain Monte Carlo for hidden Markov models with rare latent states
+> "Targeted stochastic gradient Markoc chain Monte Carlo for hidden Markov models with rare latent states"
 > arXiv:1810.13431

 ## Abstract